|

 With the increasing availability and use of multicore processors Java

-developers need to acquire some understanding of the Java memory model.
+developers need to have a proper understanding of the Java memory model.

-This is because multithread applications that work nicely on a songle-core
+Multithread applications that work nicely on a single-core processor might

-processor might exhibit "inexplicable" deficiencies when running on a multicore
+exhibit "inexplicable" deficiencies when running on a multicore processor

 |